bitcoincashplus/bitcoincashplus/doc/gitian-building.md

 There will be a lot of warnings printed during the build of the image.
 These can be ignored.

-Building Bitcoin ABC
+Building Bitcoin Cash Plus
 --------------------

-To build Bitcoin ABC (for Linux, OS X and Windows) run the following commands:
+To build Bitcoin Cash Plus (for Linux, OS X and Windows) run the following commands:

 ```bash
 URL=https://github.com/bitcoin-abc/bitcoin-abc.git